miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 - from lecture.examples.ex30_modules.rational.rational_dict import create_rational, get_numerator, get_denominator (example from FP repo)
 - numpy - used to working with arrays

-Documentation (""" """ block in the function) should live next to the code in the same module, so that they are updated and can work together + tools that allow to export to huma-readable formats like pdf/html -> markdown -> see how the program works
+Documentation (""" """ block in the function) should live next to the code in the same module, so that they are updated and can work together + tools that allow to export to human-readable formats like pdf/html -> markdown -> see how the program works

 "add parameters to docstring"